What makes a relationship toxic? Signs of poisonous behaviour explained

 We need to be aware of how certain behaviours can affect our partner and why we (or a partner) are doing them in the first place.

-Whether it’s psychological/emotional abuse, technological abuse, financial abuse, spiritual abuse, social abuse or stalking someone, there are a lot of ways that people can harm one another that aren’t physical.
+Whether it’s emotional, verbal, physical, financial, or spiritual abuse, there are a lot of ways that people can harm one another that aren’t physical.

 If you feel like you need help with your or someone else’s relationship behaviour, visit 1800RESPECTor headspace.org.au.